Fred and Harry Cooke: The father and son who stood up for socialism

 Frederick Riley Cooke was born in Leeds, Yorkshire, in 1867.
-The son of working class parents, Cooke was a founding member of the British Independent Labour Party.
-In 1900, Cooke, along with his wife and children, immigrated to New Zealand.
+The son of working class parents, Fred Cooke was a founding member of the British Independent Labour Party.
+In 1900, Fred and his family immigrated to New Zealand.
 They were part of a large contingent of socialists called the Clarionettes, sailing to what they hoped would become a progressive and egalitarian alternative to Britain.

-A member of the Canterbury Tailors' Union, Cooke founded the Christchurch branch of the New Zealand Socialist Party in 1902.
-He repeatedly stood for election under their banner in the Christchurch East Electorate, and was elected National Secretary in 1910.
-Although ultimately unsuccessful in the East, Cooke considered the campaigns a useful vehicle to promote the Socialist Party's ideals.
+A member of the Canterbury Tailors' Union, Fred founded the Christchurch branch of the New Zealand Socialist Party in 1902.
+He repeatedly stood for election under their banner in the Christchurch East Electorate and was elected National Secretary in 1910.
+Although unsuccessful in Christchurch East, he considered the campaigns a useful vehicle to promote the Socialist Party's ideals.
 The party advocated collective ownership of the means of production, as well as equal pay for women.

-Prior to war, Fred Cooke was repeatedly prosecuted for speaking publicly against compulsory military training (CMT) and served a short stint in Lyttelton prison.
-The Commonweal (the Socialist Party's newsletter) noted that Cooke had spent his imprisonment 'investigating the prison system; his exposure of its heartlessness and inefficiency will lead to some inquiry into the methods adopted towards the treatment of our criminals'.
+Fred and his son Harry were a formidable team in the fight against militarism.
+Prior to war, Fred was repeatedly prosecuted for speaking publicly against compulsory military training (CMT) and served a short stint in Lyttelton prison.
+The Commonweal (the Socialist Party's newsletter) noted that he had spent his imprisonment 'investigating the prison system; his exposure of its heartlessness and inefficiency will lead to some inquiry into the methods adopted towards the treatment of our criminals'.

-Harry Cooke would prove to be a serial offender in the eyes of the law.
-Harry refused to register for CMT, and repeatedly provoked the ire of the constabulary with his wilful forgetfulness when it came to paying Defence Act fines.
+Harry refused to register for CMT, and repeatedly provoked the constabulary with his wilful forgetfulness when it came to paying the consequent fines.
 'Young Cooke, who evidently inherits his father's spirit, frankly told [the magistrate] that the reason he did not register was because he refused to be trained to become a murderer.'
-Harry Cooke was duly fined by the magistrate, and then eventuallly imprisoned in August 1911.
-In a letter to the Press, Fred Cooke wrote:
+Harry was fined by the magistrate, and eventuallly imprisoned in August 1911.
+In a letter to the Press, Fred wrote:

 Harry Cooke served several stints in Lyttelton jail for not paying the fines handed down to him for repeatedly refusing to register for compulsory military training.

-When World War One broke out, Fred Cooke thought it only a matter of time before hostilities ceased; when the world's workers realised that they were being manipulated into fighting one another by capitalist interests.
-However, the war was not stopped by a sense of working-class solidarity, and New Zealand would ultimately introduce conscription.
-Just as he was with compulsory military training, Cooke was an outspoken opponent of conscription.
-In 1916, he was arrested at his home in Spreydon and brought before the magistrate on the charge of sedition.
-Cooke readily agreed that he intended 'whatever the results' to criticise the Military Service Act.
-The magistrate insisted that it was 'the duty of the people to obey the law'.
-Cooke would not obey that law, and was sentenced to a year's imprisonment with hard labour.
+When the New Zealand government introduced conscription in 1916, Fred immediately became an outspoken opponent of the Military Service Act.
+He was arrested at his home in Spreydon and brought before the magistrate on the charge of sedition.
+Fred said that he intended 'whatever the results' to criticise the Act.
+The magistrate insisted that it was 'the duty of the people to obey the law' and sentenced him to a year's imprisonment with hard labour.

-Following his prison term, Fred Cooke continued to campaign against the war, and as the New Zealand labour historian Jim McAloon notes, he was lucky not to end up incarcerated again.
-Cooke contested seats unsuccessfully for the Labour Party in Christchurch, Ashburton and Waitaki.
-He was more successful in local politics, and maintained a seat on the Christchurch City Council from 1920 to 1930.
+Following his prison term, Fred continued to campaign against the war, and as the New Zealand labour historian Jim McAloon notes, he was rather lucky not to be incarcerated again.
+He contested seats unsuccessfully for the Labour Party in Christchurch, Ashburton and Waitaki, but he was more successful in local politics, and maintained a seat on the Christchurch City Council from 1920 to 1930.